 In place of buying physical gold, you could buy Gold ETFs, which offer more advantages than physical gold.
 They are easy to sell, they are held in electronic form and there's no question of theft.
 Also, there's no need to invest in a locker and it tracks gold prices...so returns are like gold.
 Here are 5 gold ETF's/Funds that you could consider.
 We recommend buying Gold ETFs, only if you want to diversify.
-Gold prices have slumped this year in 2017 and with it gold ETFs.
-So, you need to be a little cautious before investing, though you are now getting some of these ETFs at rock bottom prices.
+Gold prices which had slumped this year have recovered, though returns have been modest.

 SBI Gold ETF

 SBI Gold ETF is one of the top gold ETFs in India with substantial assets under management.
 The fund tracks gold prices and has generated a returns of 0.3 per cent in the last one year.

 This is one gold ETF that is well managed and has the potential to generate returns.
 Excellent hedge against inflation and extremely liquid.
 Go for it with a long term perspective in mind.

 Now remember that gold ETFs are taxed in a similar manner as gold.
 So, unlike equity shares, long term capital gains applies on Gold ETFs.

 IDBI Gold ETF